Takelma: 19th century

+20th century

 The Takelma spent many years in exile before anthropologists began to interview them and record information about their language and lifeways.
 Linguists Edward Sapir and John Peabody Harrington worked with Takelma descendants.

 In the late 1980s, Agnes Baker Pilgrim, granddaughter of Takelma chief George Harney, emerged as the most significant spokesperson for the Takelma.

 "In 1994, on the banks of the Applegate, the Takelma people performed a Sacred Salmon Ceremony for the first time in a century and a half ...
 Another endeavor, the Takelma Intertribal Project, starting in 2000, has worked to restore edible, medicinal, and basketry plants through traditional techniques of burning and pruning."

 In the 2010 census, 16 people claimed Takelma ancestry, 5 of them full-blooded.

+21st century

+Takelma descendants are enrolled citizens of the Confederated Tribes of Siletz Indians of Oregon and Confederated Tribes of the Grand Ronde Community of Oregon.

 Culture

 Environment and adaptation

 The Takelman people lived as foragers, a term that many anthropologists consider more exact than hunter-gatherers.
 They collected plant foods and insects, fished and hunted.
 The Takelma cultivated only one crop, a native tobacco (Nicotiana biglovii).
 The Takelma lived in small bands of related men and their families.
 Interior southwest Oregon has pronounced seasons, and the ancient Takelma adapted to these seasons by spending spring, summer, and early fall months collecting and storing food for the winter season.
 The Rogue River, around which their villages nucleated, provided them with salmon and other fish.
 Ancient salmon runs were reputedly large.
 The intensive and coordinated labor involved in large-scale capture of salmon with nets and spears by men, and their cleaning and drying by women, provided the Takelma with an excellent, protein-rich diet for much of the year, if the salmon runs were good.
 The salmon diet was supplemented, or replaced in years of poor salmon runs, by game such as deer, elk, beaver, bear, antelope, and bighorn sheep.
 (The last two species are now locally extinct.)
 Smaller mammals, such as squirrels, rabbits and gophers, might be snared by either men or women.
 Yellowjacket larvae and grasshoppers also provided calories.

 The limiting factor in the Takelma diet was carbohydrates, since fish and game provided abundant fat and protein.
 To get the carbohydrates and vitamins needed for good health, the Takelma collected a variety of plant foods.
 However, consistent with optimal foraging theory, which suggests that humans, like other creatures, decide what foods to eat depending on what gives the greatest nutritional value for the work expended to get it, the Takelma strategically focused on two plant foods: acorns and camas, also known as camassia.
 They harvested acorns from the two species of oaks in their Rogue Valley territory, Oregon white oak and California black oak.
 When these foods were not available, or for variety in their diet, Takelma women also gathered and processed the seeds of native grasses and tarweed (Madia elegans), dug roots and collected small fruits.